 A Financial Times company.

-Modern approaches to automation have unlocked a cascade of opportunities for financial-services firms, dramatically expanding the scale, scope, and significance of potential benefits.
+Modern approaches to automation have dramatically expanded its scale, scope, and potential benefits.

 Starting with the right perspective

-It is also important to recognize that the scope and scale of automation now have few limits.
-Automation covers everything from simple tasks to complex end-to-end processes, organizations can use automation in a wide range of areas, including customer service, regulatory compliance, core operations, technology management, data integration, risk mitigation, and analytics.
+Financial services institutions can benefit from the near-limitless scope and scale of modern-day automation.
+From simple tasks to complex end-to-end processes, organizations can use automation in a wide range of areas, including customer service, regulatory compliance, core operations, technology management, data integration, risk mitigation, analytics, and beyond.

-It also incorporates many different methods and capabilities, including robotic process automation (RPA), workflow and business-process management, AI, decision rules, intelligent document-processing, and case management, to name just a few.
+Automation today also incorporates many different methods and capabilities.
+Think robotic process automation, workflow and business process management, artificial intelligence, decision rules, intelligent document processing, and case management, to name just a few.

-One consequence of these wide-ranging developments and opportunities in contemporary automation is that it becomes more complex to measure the true impact of automation investments.
+This wide-ranging area of opportunities for automation makes it more difficult to measure the true impact of an investment.

 With simplistic metrics, organizations often miss important benefits or pitfalls.
-Consider, for example, how many companies measure automation’s impact in hours saved on tasks, speed of response, and reduced operating expenses.
-These are fundamental indicators, but they only begin to tell the story of whether an organization is maximizing the opportunities that modern automation affords.
+Consider, for example, how many companies measure automation’s impact in hours saved on tasks, response speeds, or reduced operating expenses.
+These fundamental indicators only begin to tell the story of whether an organization is maximizing the opportunities that modern automation offers.

-Some important impacts require a more qualitative framework.
+Organizations must also consider qualitative impacts of automation.
 Is automation enhancing the customer experience?
 Is it producing more satisfied and engaged employees?
-Do we have a culture that allows non-technical employees to take ownership of the design and management of automated processes?
+Is it encouraging a culture that allows non-technical employees to take ownership of the design and management of automated processes?
 All these things are important to consider when evaluating the effectiveness of automation.

 Full report available soon